-The bgJUNIORTM series are highly accurate stand-alone single-cell Li-lon and Li-Pol battery capacity monitoring and reporting devices targeted at space-limited, portable applications.
+The bgJUNIORTM series are highly accurate stand-alone single-cell Li-Ion and Li-Pol battery capacity monitoring and reporting devices targeted at space-limited, portable applications.
 The IC monitors a voltage drop across a small current sense resistor connected in series with the battery to determine charge and discharge activity of the battery.
-Compensations for batterv temperature. self-discharge, and discharge rate are applied to the measurments to provide capacity time-to-empty information across a wide range of operating conditions.
-Battery capacity is automatically recalibrated, or learned, in the course of a discharge cycle from full to empty.
+Compensations for battery age, temperature, self-discharge, and discharge rate are applied to the measurments capacity to provide available time-to-empty information across a wide range of operating conditions.
+Battery capacity automatically recalibrated, or learned, in the course of a discharge cycle from full to empty.
 Internal registers include current, capacity, time-to-empty, state-of-charge, cell temperature and voltage, status, and more.

-The bqJUNIOR can operate directly from single-cell Li-Ion and Li-Pol batteries and communicates to the system over a HDQ one-wire or I2C serial interface.
+The bqJUNIOR can operate directly from single-cell Li-lon and Li-Pol batteries and communicates to the system over a HDQ one-wire or I2C serial interface.